 Even if she couldn’t create a tome of magic from materials meant to handle spells, that didn’t mean she couldn’t set up the Circle and Word for a few useful spells ahead of time.
 Normal paper was a particularly poor surface for spell casting, but as long as it worked, some inefficiency could be excused.
-She wouldn’t mind if the paper burnt up from the force of the magic flowing through it, since that would just destroy the evidence.
+She wouldn’t mind some inefficiency, or even if the paper burnt up from the force of the magic flowing through it, since that would just destroy the evidence.
 In fact, it would likely be a good idea to create a small spark-shooting spell array at the corner of each page, just in case she ever needed to quickly turn one or all of them to ash to keep them from being used as evidence against her.

 The library, like the jail, had wards to notify them of sudden fluctuations of energy within a small area.
 Such fluctuations usually corresponded to magic being cast, which was prohibited due to possible damage to the books.
 Thus, she couldn’t immediately test her theory, but that didn’t stop her from bouncing up to feverishly grab research and reference texts.